California settles over end-of-life policies

 The state had previously reached similar agreements with three other insurance companies, Chiang said.

-A request for comment from Forethought Group on Monday evening was not immediately returned.
+A request for comment from Forethought Group on Monday evening was not returned.